0.4 — Introduction to C++ development

 Best practice

-Once we’ve written our program, the next steps are to convert the source code into something that we can run, and then see whether it works!
+Once you’ve written your program, the next steps are to convert the source code into something that can be run, and then see whether it works!
 We’ll discuss those steps (4-7) in the next lesson.

 guest